-During 2019, there was a change in the structure of the Managing Board, which consisted of appointment of Mr. Agim Mumtaz Malik as Vice-President, starting with the date of 25.07.2019.
+During 2020, there were registered 2 changes in the structure of the Managing Board, considering the resignation of the mandate of Vice President by Mr. Agim Mumtaz Malik starting with 01.10.2020 and the resignation of the mandate of Vice President by Mr. Sorin Dumitrescu starting with 02.10.2020.
 The representatives of the main shareholder nominated in the Bank's Board of Administrators and the members of the Managing Board hold prior approvals granted by the NBR for their positions.
 They have been registered at the Bucharest Trade Register and notified to the National Bank of Romania regarding their registration at the Trade Register.

-Recruitment and selection of the members of the management body under their knowledge, skills, expertise and independence, objectives and targets, and the extent to which they achieved those objectives and targets is the subject of the Bank's shareholder policies.
+Recruitment and selection of the members of the management body under their knowledge, skills, expertise and independence, objectives and targets, and the extent to which they achieved those objectives and targets are the subject of the Bank's policies.

-The organizational structure of Credit Europe Bank (Romania) SA ,according to the approval of the Board of Administrators, as of 12.09.20190, valid on 31.12.2019, is the following:
+The organizational structure of Credit Europe Bank (Romania) SA ,according to the approval of the Board of Administrators, as of 24.11.2020, valid on 31.12.2020, is presented below: